 Always allow the IP address to access this device: You can check this item and add the Administrator's IP address in this field to make sure the Administrator can always connect to the device.

-Video
+Audio and Video

-This section explains how to configure the video settings of the Network Camera.
+This section explains how to configure the audio and video settings of the Network Camera.
+It is composed of the following two columns: Video Settings and Audio Settings.

 Video Settings